 All roads to Walcha lead to something wonderful.
-While the charming town is a great place for a getaway, the area also has an abundance of natural attractions, as Lee Atkinson writes.
+While the charming town is a great place for a getaway, the area also has an abundance of natural attractions.

 And while at first glance, Walcha, with its tree-lined main street of historic shopfronts shaded by wide awnings, might look like your classic small country town, it’s anything but.